zhiyhucode/structured-random-phase-retrieval/README.rst

 Source code for the paper "`Structured Random Model for Fast and Robust Phase Retrieval <https://ieeexplore.ieee.org/document/10889235>`_" at ICASSP2025.

 **Update:** A more complete study on the structured random model has been released.
-Please check out the new paper "`Structured Random Models for Phase Retrieval with Optical Diffusers <https://arxiv.org/abs/2510.14490>`_" with `code <git@github.com:zhiyhucode/structured-random-phase-retrieval-v2.git>`_!
+Please check out the new paper "`Structured Random Models for Phase Retrieval with Optical Diffusers <https://arxiv.org/abs/2510.14490>`_" with `code <https://github.com/zhiyhucode/structured-random-phase-retrieval-v2>`_!

 Overview
 --------

-Our work presents a novel model for phase retrieval, offering both speed and robustness.
-The implementation is based on the open-source computational imaging library `deepinv <https://github.com/deepinv/deepinv>`_.
+Our work presents a novel structured random model for phase retrieval, reducing computational complexity from quadratic to log-linear compared to classical random models and maintaining robust reconstructions.
+The implementation is based on the open-source computational imaging library `deepinv <https://deepinv.github.io/deepinv/>`_.

 Repository Structure
 --------------------